Cindy and Barrett with RV in Montrose

 34. How do you stay connected with family and friends?

-I was born and raised in Michigan.
-My husband, in West Virginia.
+I was born and raised in Michigan, and my husband was raised in West Virginia.
 I have worked in Michigan, Ohio, New York, California, Texas, and Pennsylvania.
-My husband and I met in Texas and own a house in Texas.
+My husband and I met in Texas and own a house there.
+These days, we base ourselves in North Carolina.

-Our community of family and friends prior to RVing was spread all over the United States and beyond, and it continues to grow all over the place.
+Our community of family and friends before RVing was spread throughout the United States and beyond, and it continues growing.

 35. How do you find community on the road?